Skip to main content

 Updated over a week ago

 DMA stands for Designated Market Area.
-They are areas within the US that are defined based on local radio and television stations, created by Neilson.
-They are also sometimes referred to as media markets, broadcast markets or TV markets.
+DMAs are regions within the United States defined by local television and radio markets and are created by Nielsen.
+They are also sometimes referred to as media markets, broadcast markets, or TV markets.

 While DMAs are often named after large cities that are in that area, they can cross over to more than one state, shown in the map below.